Mission 1

 Scenario 2: Robotics

 NASA’s Integrated System for Autonomous and Adaptive Caretaking, or ISAAC, is advancing new technology for robots to take care of spacecraft.
-Researchers recently demonstrated the tech aboard the International Space Station using Astrobee, NASA’s free-flying robotic assistants.
-(1:23 Minutes)
+Researchers recently demonstrated the tech aboard the International Space Station using Astrobee, NASA’s free-flying robotic assistant.
+Think on how this might be deployed in future space missions as you consider your options for solving the robotics in space challenge (1:23 Minutes).

 Robotics – Mars 2020 Perseverance